Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 The positional encoding is added to the input embedding at the beginning of the network and the resulting vectors are fed to the self attention layers.
 The self attention mechanism can then differentiate between tokens based on both their semantic meaning and their position in the sequence.
 The positional encoding mechanism allows the Transformer to incorporate positional information into the input sequence without disrupting the parallelizability of the model.

+Question:-

-Why are we using a sinusoidal function for generating the positional encoding ?
+    • Why do we use a sinusoidal function for generating the positional encoding ?

 The Transformer architecture uses a sinusoidal function for generating positional encodings because it provides a fixed, continuous encoding for each position in the sequence that is easily learnable by the model.
 A key requirement of the positional encoding function is that it must be fixed and known in advance, so that it can be added to the input embeddings before the model is trained.
 The use of a fixed positional encoding allows the model to generalize well to input sequences of different lengths and extrapolate to longer sequences during inference.